ycrc/ycrc.github.io/docs/clusters-at-yale/clusters/milgram.md

 | education    |                        |                         | 1h/6h                | R730 (2)              |
 | scavenge     |                        |                         | none                 | nx360b (48), R730 (9) |

-*default
+\* default

 ## Storage

 `/gpfs/milgram` is Milgram's primary filesystem where home, project, and scratch60 directories are located.
 For more details on the different storage spaces, see our [Cluster Storage](/clusters-at-yale/data/cluster-storage) documentation.

 You can check your current storage usage & limits by running the `getquota` command.
-Note that the per-user usage details only update once daily.
+Note that the per-user usage breakdown only update once daily.

 !!!
 Warning
     Files stored in `scratch60` are purged if they are older than 60 days.
 You will receive an email alert one week before they are deleted.